elastic/examples/Machine Learning/ProblemChild/problemchild-end-to-end.md

 In the conditional above, we first check whether the document being ingested contains the nested structure `event.kind` and make sure it is equal to "event".
 We then look for the nested structure `event.category` and make sure it is equal to "process".
 We also ensure that either `host.os.type` or `host.os.family` equal "windows".
 Finally, we check that the events we will infer on have a valid agent type ("endgame", "endpoint" or "winlogbeat") associated with them.

 For a production usecase, please also make sure you think about error handling in the ingest pipeline.

+## Second-order analytics using the Anomaly Detection module

+You can also setup unsupervised ML jobs to pick out the most suspicious events out of those detected by the supervised model (or blocklist if you have used it).
+We have made two anomaly detection jobs available for use at `experimental-high-sum-problemchild-probability.txt` and `experimental-rare-process-problemchild.txt`.
+The `experimental-high-sum-problemchild-probability` job looks for a cluster of malicious child processes spawned by the same parent process and the
+`experimental-rare-process-problemchild` job looks for looks for rare child processes spawned by a parent process.

+You also need to configure datafeeds that will feed data these jobs.
+The data in this case is Windows process events that are marked malicious by the supervised model or blocklist.
+The datafeeds for the two jobs above are available in `datafeed_experimental-high-sum-problemchild-probability.txt` and `datafeed_experimental-rare-process-problemchild.txt` respectively.